jfhbrook/public-gpl/README.md

     #
     # You should have received a copy of the GNU General Public License
     # along with Cackledaemon.  if not, see <https://www.gnu.org/licenses/>.

+    # Copyright 2020 Josh Holbrook
+    #
+    # This file is part of Cackledaemon and 100% definitely not a part of Emacs.
+    #
+    # Cackledaemon is free software: you can redistribute it and/or modify
+    # it under the terms of the GNU General Public License as published by
+    # the Free Software Foundation, either version 3 of the License, or
+    # (at your option) any later version.
+    #
+    # Cackledaemon is distributed in the hope that it will be useful,
+    # but WITHOUT ANY WARRANTY; without even the implied warranty of
+    # MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+    # GNU General Public License for more details.
+    #
+    # You should have received a copy of the GNU General Public License
+    # along with Cackledaemon.  if not, see <https://www.gnu.org/licenses/>.

+# ChangeLog

+## 2020-05-11 Release v0.1.0

+-   The first feature-complete release of Cackledaemon.

+# Licensing